 Person

 Person is typically a feature of personal and possessive pronouns, and of verbs.
-On verbs it is in fact an agreement feature that marks the person of the verb’s subject.
-Person marked on verbs makes it unnecessary to always add a personal pronoun as subject and thus subjects are sometimes dropped (in pro-drop languages).
+On verbs it is in fact an agreement feature that marks the person of the verb subject.
+Person marked on verbs makes it unnecessary to always add a personal pronoun as a subject, which is why subjects are sometimes dropped (in pro-drop languages).
 Like other Slavic languages, Pomak is a pro-drop language.

 1